 High quality and relevant research underpins Mr Thomas’ practice.
 The Exeter Shoulder Unit is proudly active in both local and national research projects.

 Outside of work, sport remains Mr Thomas' passion and main outlet for relaxation.
 Having retired from rugby he is now a keen endurance runner, open water swimmer and cyclist and is an improving triathlete.
-This years challenges are a half IronMan triathlon and the City-to-Sea Ultra Marathon 34 miler.
+This years challenges are London Marathon (2hr55 and >£1000 for Balloons, child bereavement charity) and Weymouth Middle Distance Triathlon.